 The end of my summer was a sequence of trade shows first the Gartner Catalyst Show followed by Jenkins World and finally the Atlassian Summit all in a row.
-To my surprise there were actually women at the Atlassian show, unlike the others.
+To my surprise, there were actually women at the Atlassian show, unlike the others.
 So my curiosity got the best of me and I started asking these brave Atlassian users their job title.
 What I learned should not be surprising, but is still disturbing.
 The IT gender gap still exists.

 Both the Gartner show and the Jenkins show held Women in Technology events, which were well attended.
 By attending these events, it was easy to see the number of women actually attending these two shows.
-At both shows, it was reported that there were only about 10% women and the large majority attended the luncheons.
+At both shows, it was reported that there were only about 10% of women and the large majority attended the luncheons.
 It is clear, women are feeling a bit alone in the technology space and are desperately seeking other women.

 Tech Vs. People

 So what was the difference between Atlassian and the other two shows?
 Women I spoke to at both the Gartner and Jenkins shows were performing technical jobs.
 They were Developers, Release Engineers, DevOps Architects, and QA Engineers.
 Atlassian however was different.
 Instead of technical positions, most of the women I met stated they were project managers with few exceptions.
 They proclaimed to know little about programming, CI/CD, DevOps, or even Agile Methods.
 Most were focused on tracking team progress, understanding how teams could better collaborate, process design tools and metrics.